theodric/cpu-history/README.md

 >**What is CPU History?**
 >
->CPU History is an application that graphs your current CPU usage history in the Dock icon, ~~and optionally, in a floating window~~.
-You can customize colors, update frequency, and bar thickness.
+>CPU History is an application that graphs your current CPU usage history in the Dock icon, ~~and optionally, in a floating window.
+You can customize colors, update frequency, and bar thickness.~~
 >
 >It uses very little CPU to monitor your CPU usage.
 I think this is a good thing.